-(a) people with honorific roles (eg: Honorary President, Emeritus Member) who may attend Trustees' meetings only occasionally and do not share full responsibility for the running of the charity;
+- (a) people with honorific roles (eg: Honorary President, Emeritus Member) who may attend Trustees' meetings only occasionally and do not share full responsibility for the running of the charity; - (b) senior administrative employees (particularly if they have an executive role and title with significant delegated responsibilities, eg: Chief Executive Officer or Director of Finance or HR) who frequently attend Trustees' meetings and contribute to their discussion for good pragmatic reasons, to guide Trustees and to respond to queries.

-(b) senior administrative employees (particularly if they have an executive role and title with significant delegated responsibilities, eg: Chief Executive Officer or Director of Finance or HR) who frequently attend Trustees' meetings and contribute to their discussion for good pragmatic reasons, to guide Trustees and to respond to queries.
+Neither of those groups are legally Trustees and, therefore, neither are allowed to vote at Trustees' meetings or to be counted as an attendee when determining if the meeting is quorate.
+(There are some exceptions to this, but they are very rare and generally require the explicit permission of the Charity Commission.
+They are therefore unlikely to apply to the typical small charity.)

-Neither of those groups are legally Trustees1 and, therefore, neither are allowed to vote at Trustees' meetings or to be counted as an attendee when determining if the meeting is quorate.
 Of course, the contributions of such people to the discussions of the Trustees are important and, in many cases will have a crucial influence on the decisions made by the Trustees.
 But if they were allowed to vote and their vote(s) was(were) decisive in determining the outcome then that decision would be invalid and would not be upheld if challenged.